Total News - 2009

 • Business/Finance news:

-- The Registration Document (Document de référence) for the year ended December 31, 2007 was filed with the French Financial Markets Authority (Autorité des Marches Financiers) on Wednesday April 2, 2008.
-It is available free of charge to the public, as provided by law, and can be downloaded from the Company’s website ( www.total.com, under the heading Investor Relations / Regulated Information in France / Annual Reports).
+- The Registration Document (Document de référence) for the year ended December 31, 2008, was filed with the French Financial Markets Authority (Autorité des Marchés Financiers) on Friday April 3, 2009.
+Copies of this document are available free of charge, pursuant to applicable law, and can be downloaded from the Company’s website ( www.total.com) under the heading Investor Relations/Regulated Information in France/Annual Reports.

 • Upstream news: